xrdocs/cisco-service-layer/_tutorials/2017-09-25-using-service-layer-apis-with-vagrant-iosxr.md

 ### Run c++ rshuttle tutorial

 Rshuttle is a sample application that is used to push (shuttle) large number of routes in batches into the XR RIB using a c++ gRPC client for the Service-Layer API.f
-By default, it is set to push 100000 routes in 100 batches of 1000 routes each and calculates the effective rate of programming all the routes:
+By default, it is set to push 100352 routes in 98 batches of 1024 routes each (max routes allowed per batch is 1024) and calculates the effective rate of programming of all the routes:

 ```